openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 ## And all the rest?

-About 700 more interoperable properties and methods will not be documented after this first project.
-Even if we do not have a plan, we have a few ideas to tackle the remaining gaps.
-For SVG, we would like to take a similar approach.
-First, we would like to document fundamental interfaces, like the types: `SVGLength`, `SVGAnimatedLength`, … In the second phase, we would like to call the community for help.
-There are a lot of similar docs to write, like the different kinds of SVG filters.
-The pages will have the same structure, although the examples will differ.
+After this interop documentation project is complete, almost 700 more interoperable properties and methods will still need to be documented.
+We are developing plans to tackle the remaining gaps.

+SVG documentation could benefit from a similar interop approach.
+In the first phase, we would like to document fundamental interfaces, like the types: `SVGLength`, `SVGAnimatedLength`.
+We want to call the community for help in the second phase: there are a lot of similar docs to write, like the multitude of SVG filters.
+Pages with similar structures, though with different examples, are a great opportunity for community involvement.

 We will see what will happen, and hopefully, we can report back on progress here!